openUC2/UC2-Zstage/README.md

 ## Manually-driven Z-stage

 The idea is to have a small level arm that is equipped with a one-sided gear that translates a rotation into a linear motion.
-The linear motion is quided either using a CNC-derived linear bearing (i.e. MGN12H) or a rod-based linear rail system, where a 5mm rod in combination with a dry linear bearing (similar to Igus drylin, but 3D printed) assures linear motion along the optical axis.
+The linear motion is guided either using a CNC-derived linear bearing (i.e. MGN12H) or a rod-based linear rail system, where a 5mm rod in combination with a dry linear bearing (similar to Igus drylin, but 3D printed) assures linear motion along the optical axis.

 Both versions are thought to be used for beginner purposes and for low magnification lenses since the overall accuracy is not very high.